gravity182/homeserver/Installation.md

 ### VPN

 Every service is able to connect to a VPN.
 This functionality is based on [Gluetun](https://github.com/qdm12/gluetun), which supports multiple protocols like Wireguard and VPN as well as providers like Mullvad, ProtonVPN, IVPN, and many others.
-Please refer to the offical [docs](https://github.com/qdm12/gluetun-wiki) for more info on supported providers, protocols, and environment variables.
+Gluetun runs as a [Native Sidecar Container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/), which is available since Kubernetes v1.29.
 This feature is completely optional and doesn't require you to do anything if you don't need a VPN.

 You must create a secret named `gluetun-conf-secret` with all the required environment variables for Gluetun setup.
+Please refer to the offical [docs](https://github.com/qdm12/gluetun-wiki) for more info on supported providers, protocols, and environment variables.
 Here's an example for setting up a custom WireGuard provider:
 ```sh
 kubectl create secret generic gluetun-conf-secret \
     --from-literal=VPN_SERVICE_PROVIDER='custom' \